w3c/wai-intro-wcag/new-in-21.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

 This page lists the new success criteria in WCAG 2.1.

 It includes quotes from personas (fictional people) to help you understand some aspects of the success criteria.
-Some of the persona names link to more details about that persona.
-There are also links to Understanding documents that explain the success criteria in detail and provide more examples.
+It also includes links to Understanding documents that explain the success criteria in detail and provide more examples.

 {::nomarkdown}
 {% include box.html type="end" %}